amiaopensource/vrecord/README.md

 ### Ending a Capture

 If you are finished recording and the player window hasn't already closed, close the window.
 You can also press `q` or `esc` while the player window is active.

+After the transfer is finished, vrecord will automatically check for the following transfer errors:

+* Discontinuities in the frame MD5s (if they were created), or missing frames in the FFmpeg log (if frame MD5s were not created).
+  * Error message: "WARNING: There were pts discontinuities for these frame ranges: ##-##.
+The file may have sync issues" or "WARNING: FFmpeg reported missing frames.
+The file may have sync issues."
+The message may give the frame numbers that are missing.
+Check the file immediately at these points and throughout the video to make sure there are no sync issues.
+  * These errors are caused by digital encoding/decoding issues that lead to missing information.
+* Frames dropped because of a disconnected signal.
+  * Error message: "WARNING: FFmpeg Decklink input reported dropped frames in the following ## locations.
+The file may be missing content."
+The message will give the timestamps where content may be missing.
+Check the file immediately at these points and throughout the video to make sure it is complete.
+  * These errors are caused when no signal reaches the computer, and could be caused by a disconnect (e.g. unplugged cable) between the video deck and Blackmagic hardware, or Blackmagic and computer.
+* File conformity to codec standards.
+  * If the video codec is Uncompressed Video or FFV1, vrecord will validate file against a vrecord MediaConch policy to ensure the file conforms to those standards.
+Conformance to these standards is important for long-term digital preservation.
+  * If the file doesn't conform to these policies, it is probably because of a bug in vrecord itself or the tools it relies on.
+Please let us know if this happens by filing an issue in our GitHub [issue tracker](https://github.com/amiaopensource/vrecord/issues)!

+Check the Terminal window for any error messages.
+If you get these messages, the tape may need to be redigitized in order to ensure all information is encoded.

+If you chose to generate a QCTools file or embed logs from digitization, vrecord will start those processes as well.

 ### A Few Quirks